The Car Connection Chevrolet Blazer Overview

 The 2019 Chevrolet Blazer brings back a familiar badge to the GM brand's lineup, but reformats what's underneath.

 Chevy last sold a truck-based Blazer SUV in the 2005 model year.
 The new vehicle is a mid-size crossover SUV with front-drive roots, seating for five, and a base inline-4 engine.
-It slots between the Chevy Equinox and Traverse in GM's crossover-SUV lineup, and will be sold in base, Premier, and RS models.
+It slots between the Chevy Equinox and Traverse in GM's crossover-SUV lineup, and is sold in base, Premier, and RS models.

 With the new Blazer, Chevrolet adopts a fashion-forward set of styling cues far removed from the blocky Blazers of the past.
 The shape wears some details now considered crossover couture, from LED lighting, expressively stamped fenders, and blacked-out rear roof pillars that let the roof appear to float.